The Asynchronous Messaging pattern is very useful to decouple serverless functions and make systems more maintainable.

-A common anti-pattern in serverless projects is the extensive tight coupling between services.
-Having Lambda functions invoking eachother directly usually leads to a project that is difficult to deploy, maintain and extend.
+For example, a common anti-pattern in serverless projects is the extensive tight coupling between services.
+Having Lambda functions invoking each other directly usually leads to a project that is difficult to deploy, maintain, and extend.

 This is a common outline of how serverless development roadmaps evolve:

 - Multiple services are developed, each performing a particular role

 - They are wired up using the Lambda Invoke API1

 - Perhaps there is a central function or process that orchestrates others for relatively complex job requirements